multitude-amsterdam/p5Catalyst/README.md

 > [!TIP]
 > For more insight into the relationship between script files, visit the [documentation of the code architecture](https://multitude-amsterdam.github.io/p5Catalyst/docs/architecture).

-# 📄 Documentation

-You can find more information on the specifics of the codebase in the [online documentation](https://multitude-amsterdam.github.io/p5Catalyst/docs).

 # 🌍 Sharing your work